OwnTube-tv/cust-app-template/README.md

 - Ensure all referenced files (e.g., icons and splash images) exist in the specified paths.
 - Double-check the configurations before deploying to avoid runtime errors.

----

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-## Contributions

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](../../issues) for more details.